d7031/ansible_spamassasin/README.md

 # ansible_spamassasin

-distribute your own spamassasin rules
+This is just an example for distributing your own spamassasin rules in combination with postfix.

+See www.d7031.de for the complete documentation.